Emoun/racp/README.md

 The use of the ASCII character set has been ongoing for about 50 years now<sup>1</sup> and it seems time for a modernisation.
 I find that ASCII no longer fits the role it has as the de facto character set.
 It was designed for use with teletypes<sup>2</sup>, but is now used for so much more.
 This begs the question: why?
 The short answer is that its what we have always done.
 But, this answer hinders progress and innovation, so I have decided to try and modernise ASCII for the current software development environment.

-ASCII is uses 7-bit code, i.e. 128 codes in total, but about a quarter of those are control codes which are rarely used<sup>3</sup>.
+ASCII uses 7-bit character codes, i.e. 128 codes in total, but about a quarter of those are control codes which are rarely used<sup>3</sup>.
 A huge waste.
 RACP aims at repurposing those codes for useful endevours and additionally define rules which solve some of the annoyances programmers face today.
 Like:

 *"Why does this file not use the proper new-line;* <insert *\n* or *\n\r* at your discretion> *?"*